BACK TO DIRECTIVES

 Trust is not a control mechanism.

-Controls exist to enforce correctness under all conditions, including goodwill, familiarity, and perceived reliability.
+Controls exist to enforce correctness under all conditions.
 Removing controls based on identity introduces unobservable risk.

 A disciplined system keeps controls in place.